unitaryfund/mitiq/docs/source/guide/lre-3-options.md

 ### Extrapolating polynomial

-The chosen degree of the extrapolating polynomial effects the way in which circuits get scaled, as we'll see below.
+The chosen degree of the extrapolating polynomial affects the way in which circuits get scaled, as we'll see below.
 For this example, we'll define a circuit consisting of 4 layers.